MDAnalysis/mdanalysis-sphinx-theme/docs/index.rst

         # e.g. using the official MDAnalysis logo and favicon
         # and using the MDAnalysis privacy policy
         "mda_official": False,
+        # The background colour of the logo area in the navigation bar
+        "sidebar_logo_background": "white",
+        # The background colour of the top navigation bar on mobile
+        "mobile_navbar_background": "dark-gray",
+        # Extra navigation links to show on the sidebar, before the table of contents
+        "extra_nav_links": extra_nav_links,

         # ===== inherited options =====
         # For more details, please see